Regulated areas for ground distribution of herbicides

 You can access an interactive atlas that details the precise locations of the areas where the Agricultural Chemicals Distribution Control Act applies and does not apply.
-If you only require a general guide, a basic map is listed in Schedule 1 of the Agricultural Chemicals Distribution Control Regulation 1998.
+If you only require a general guide, a basic map is listed in schedule 1 of the Agricultural Chemicals Distribution Control Regulation 2021.

-Within the regulated areas, 3 hazardous areas have bean declared to protect susceptible crops in those areas from damage from certain volatile herbicides.
+Within the regulated areas, 3 hazardous areas have been declared to protect susceptible crops in those areas from damage from certain volatile herbicides.